aircall/aircall-everywhere/README.md

 - `dial_number`: with `{phone_number: <number>}` argument, you can ask the workspace to dial the number.
   Specific errors for this event:

-  - `in_call`: Phone is on a call, retry after the call is ended
+  - `in_call`: Workspace is on a call, retry after the call is ended

 - `exit_keyboard`: with no argument, you can ask the workspace to exit the keyboard view if it is on.
   Specific errors for this event:
   - `in_call`: Workspace is on a call, retry after the call is ended
-  - `not_in_keyboard`: Phone is not on keyboard screen, so it can't exit the keyboard :D
+  - `not_in_keyboard`: Workspace is not on keyboard screen, so it can't exit the keyboard :D

 more events to come...